© 2023 CyberNews - Latest tech news,

 Customer support

-NordVPN is the ultimate winner of this comparison – it’s a better VPN than Norton Secure VPN.
+NordVPN is the ultimate winner of this comparison – it’s a better VPN than Norton VPN.
 It guarantees much faster speeds, more security features, and better privacy measures, such as an audited privacy policy.
 It even has a much bigger server network and unblocks many more streaming services.

-Meanwhile, Norton Secure VPN has basic security features as well as a clear privacy policy.
+Meanwhile, Norton VPN has basic security features as well as a clear privacy policy.
 While the server fleet is modest, it’s possible to access some streaming services such as BBC iPlayer or HBO Max.

 Overall, if you’re in it for the buffering-free streaming experience or all-rounded protection, NordVPN is your best bet.
-It effortlessly beats Norton Secure VPN in various spheres, including speed, security, privacy, streaming, and more.
+It effortlessly beats Norton VPN in various spheres, including speed, security, privacy, streaming, and more.

 FAQ